sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

 > Note #2: when you try to navigate from `pageA/param` to `../pageB` will take you to `pageA/pageB` and fail.
 Since we have a parameter in our current path, we need to also escape it by navigating to `../../pageB`.

- * navigate using outlets:
+ * navigate - using absolute path:

-We can also navigate without using the `ActivateRoute`.
+We can also navigate using absolute path.
 This is done with the `outlets` property, and the name of the outlet we need, together with the path we want it to navigate to, like this:

 ```
 this.router.navigate([{